-Dynamic Hedged Equity Funds Only: Each of the Funds employs various strategies to minimize the impact of changes in the value of applicable currencies, such as the euro and the Japanese yen, against the U.S. dollar.
-Each of the Funds employs various strategies to attempt to limit losses when a foreign currency depreciates against the U.S. dollar.
+International Equity Funds Only: Each of the Funds employs various strategies to minimize the impact of changes in the value of applicable currencies, such as the euro and the Japanese yen, against the U.S. dollar.
+Each of the Funds employs various strategies to attempt to limit losses when a foreign currency depreciates against the U.S. dollar while participating in gains when a foreign currency appreciates against the U.S. dollar.
 However, these strategies may not be successful.
 In addition, a Fund may not be fully hedged at all times or hedged to the extent indicated by any or all of its quantitative signals, as applicable, in order to minimize transaction costs or for other reasons.